Updated January 31, 2018

 How Does MoviePass Work?

-For those unfamiliar, MoviePass is a theatrical subscription service that utilizes a mobile app accompanied by a credit card.
+For those unfamiliar, MoviePass is a theatrical subscription service that utilizes a mobile app accompanied by a credit card supplied by the company.

 To use the service, you must be near a theater that accepts the card.
 Once close, you then reserve which film you would like to see via the app.
 MoviePass then activities the credit card to use at the box office or kiosk.